composewell/streamly/docs/User/Explanatory/Overview.md

 pipeline, just the standard function application (`$`) or reverse function application (`&`) operator is enough.

+-- XXX The following along with the examples need to be changed.
+-- I have not verified if the examples will compile.
 ## Concurrent Stream Generation

 `consM` or its operator form `|:` can be used to construct a stream from